rizvn/eks-terraform/readme.md

 - Ingress-only nodegroup
 - General nodegroup

-Additional modules are defined in under the extras and can enabled through values in `01-variables.tf`
+Additional modules are defined under the extras and can enabled through values in `01-variables.tf`

 Additional modules include:
 - AWS Load balancer